 for the request by the PDP.
 The implementation of the policy selection

-process can make either a closed or open world assumption.
+process can make either a closed- or open-world assumption.
 Closed

 world assumes the policy set on the PDP is complete therefore there is

 a policy in the store for every request.
-Open world assumes it is the
+Open world assumes the

-policy store is incomplete and there is a need to discover new polices
+policy store is incomplete and there is a need to discover new policies

 as appropriate.
-Closed world implementations work when there is
+Closed-world implementations work when there is

 reasonable control over the sets of data managed by the PEP and

 policies known to the PDP.
-However they result in unreliable results
+However, they result in unreliable results

-with mobile data i.e. if I receive data from a partner and try to
+with mobile data, i.e., if data is received from a partner and an attempt is made to

-process it via my PEP and PDP.
+process it via the recipient’s PEP and PDP.
 There is no linkage between the

-distribution of the data and the distribution of he polices in closed
+distribution of the data and the distribution of the policies in closed-

 world models.
+It is therefore possible that data will be received for which the matching policy is not available from the recipient’s policy store.

-Access control models based on subject attributes depend availability
+Access control models based on subject attributes depend upon the availability

 of assertions with attributes about subjects.
-The model has PIP
+The model has the PIP

-issuing attributes about subjects and RP consuming attributes about
+issuing attributes about subjects and the RP consuming attributes about

 subjects.
-A subject can be a human, a device or service.
+A subject can be a human, a device, or a service.
 The subject

-must have a relationship with the PIP since they have been through
+must have a relationship with the PIP since it has been through

 some form of registration process with the PIP.
 There is no

-requirement to have a relationship between the PIP and a RP.
+requirement to have a relationship between the PIP and an RP.
 The RP

 must trust the PIP, but not vice versa.
 This is the same model as